Acupuncture & Traditional Chinese Medicine

 Traditional Chinese Medicine uses herbal medicine, acupuncture and lifestyle changes to effect changes in disease processes and encourage disease prevention.

-More and more research is showing Chinese Medicine Treatments may effective be in an ever increasing list of disease states.
+More and more research is showing Chinese Medicine Treatments, including acupuncture, may be helpful in management of many different disease states.
+(See below Acupuncture Research).

 Acupuncture involves inserting very fine needles to stimulate changes in the body's function by improving communication between the different body systems.